Learning Environment

 Melinda Frank

-Melinda Frank (she/her/hers) joined Student Affairs as Director of the Learning Environment in 2018.
-She has a background in higher education (Ed.S.), bioethics (Erasmus Mundus master) and psychology (B.S.).
+Melinda Frank joined Student Affairs as Director of the Learning Environment in 2018.
+She has a background in educational leadership (Ed.D.), higher education (Ed.S.), bioethics (Erasmus Mundus joint M.Sc.), and psychology (B.S.).
 She enjoys working with individuals from diverse backgrounds and strives to maximize student learning by supporting well-being and self-advocacy in an environment honoring dignity and respect.
-Her hobbies include international travel, live music, and spending time with loved ones, including her pet rabbit.
+Her hobbies include attending music festivals and traveling the world (she has been to over 100 countries).

 Karla Kelly

-Karla Kelly (she/her/hers) joined the Learning Environment team as Program Operations Specialist in 2020.
-The program operations specialist position plays a key role in providing support for the promotion of a positive learning environment for students across WWAMI.
-As an alumna of the UW School of Medicine and staunch medical student advocate with experience in data and systems analysis, she brings a unique perspective and skill set to her role.
-Her hobbies include travel, reading, and spending time with her husband.
+Karla Kelly joined the Learning Environment team as the Program Operations Specialist in 2020.
+This position plays a key role in providing support for the promotion of a positive learning environment for students across WWAMI.
+As an alumna of the UW School of Medicine and staunch student advocate with experience in data and systems analysis, she brings a unique perspective and skill set to her role.
+Her hobbies include travel, reading, music, K-dramas, and spending time with her husband.

 Student Mistreatment Policy